Separation and Loss

 Managing Parental Dissociation During a Dyadic Therapy Session: Meeting the Needs of Dysregulated Parent and Child

-Debbie is a 10-year-old multiracial girl who lives with her 27 year old African American mother Sharon.
+Debbie is a 10-year-old multiracial girl who lives with her 27-year-old African American mother Sharon.
 Sharon has struggled for years with substance abuse.
 The family lived for several years in a shared space which was quite chaotic.
 During this time, Debbie often would be with other children in the building for many hours at a time without adult supervision.
-Many adults would come in and out of the building, and Debbie often did not see her mother, sometimes, for days.
-During this session Sharon begins to dissociate and the therapist must now find away to comfort Debbie while supporting Sharon.
+Many adults would come in and out of the building, and Debbie often did not see her mother for days.
+During this session Sharon begins to dissociate and the therapist must now find a way to comfort Debbie while supporting Sharon.

 Longing to Reconnect with Family: A Teenager and His Father Encounter Their Losses and Fears

-In this Webinar you will meet Joshua, a 15-year-old who has been in and out of DCF care and foster homes his whole life.
-Recently he was arrested for attempt of armed robbery.
+In this webinar you will meet Joshua, a 15-year-old who has been in and out of DCF care and foster homes his whole life.
+Recently he was arrested for attempted armed robbery.
 In this session, the therapist was asked by DCF to work on strengthening the relationship between Joshua and his father to see if he could move in and live with his father’s family in the future.

 Guiding Youth Through Loss and Betrayal